PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 - At and above 128MB, even-numbered ranks in concurrent mode begin showing elevated latencies
 - The divergence becomes most pronounced beyond 1024MB

 This indicates that memory controller saturation becomes a limiting factor primarily at larger allocation sizes, when memory bandwidth demands exceed what shared pathways can provide.
+The system's combined L3 cache capacity (256MB across all 8 CCDs) has minimal impact at these scales, as all tested sizes beyond 256MB must be serviced primarily from DRAM.

 ### 3. NUMA Domain Consistency